 A Semiconductor work by Ruth Jarman and Joe Gerhardt.

 Heliocentric uses time-lapse photography and astronomical tracking to plot the sun’s trajectory across a series of landscapes.
-The entire environment feels to pan past the camera whilst the sun stays in the centre of each frame, enabling us to gauge the earth’s rotation and orbit around the sun.
+The entire environment is seen panning past the camera whilst the sun stays in the centre of each frame, enabling us to gauge the earth’s rotation and orbit around the sun.
 As the Suns light becomes disrupted by passing weather conditions and the environment through which we encounter it, it audibly plays them as if it were a stylus.

 It is usually all but impossible to visualize how the earth moves around the sun, even though we know it to be true.
 Instead we ‘see’ the sun move around us.
 The ‘heliocentric’ view of the universe was debated from the third century BC onwards and remained contentious into modern times.